Captain-bing/Round1/README.md

 ![flow2.png](https://i.loli.net/2019/12/11/nDIBEwKVUQRYgCj.png)

-The entity is data that everyone is very familiar with, such as demographic data that can be used for user portraits, and also a data set that everyone is very familiar with-iris.
+The entity is data that everyone is very familiar with, such as demographic data that can be used for user portraits, and also a data set that everyone is very familiar with iris.
 Sensor data is more complex and diverse than entity data.
 Generally speaking, it can be divided into six categories: spatio-temporal static point / network data, spatio static temporal dynamic point / network data, and spatio-temporal dynamic point / network data.
 In addition to the characteristics of the event itself, the event data also contains rich contextual information.
 An event is data generated in a spatio-temporal range, and it establishes a special relationship for the data in this spatio-temporal range.

 Generally speaking, based on the difficulty of data analysis, entity data is the easiest to analyze.
 Because entity data contains very little dynamic information, the information that can be mined from it is limited.
 Compared with the entity data, the sensor data has more contextual information.
 This information can help us to establish the time series model of the entity itself and the time series model of interaction between multiple entities.
 It contains the largest amount of information, and the most difficult to analyze is event data, which includes both dynamic / static associations between entities and time series, and more importantly, the causal relationships inherent in it.